Grants

 5) has identified concrete outcomes or products explicitly.

-Skills Enhancement Activity Grant
+International Skills Activity Grant (ISA)

 The goal of this funding category is to widen the skill base within the INQUA community, specifically through assisting scientists who lack well-developed infrastructures or networks (including but not limited to early career and developing country scientists), through encouraging networking, exchanges of information and techniques, training, and bringing people together e.g. to develop new single- or multi-year projects.